 New Zealand’s UFB fibre network now passes 177,886 premises.
-Of these only 5133 or 2.9% have connected to the services.
-As with the earlier roll-out reports, what some observers see as a relatively low take-up of fibre services triggered hand-wringing in the media and elsewhere online.
+Of these only 5133 or 2.9 percent have connected to UFB services.
+As with the earlier roll-out reports, what some observers see as a relatively low fibre uptake triggered hand-wringing in the media and elsewhere online.

-Some perspective: 2.9% isn’t a bad number at this stage.
+Some perspective is called for.
+2.9 percent isn’t a bad number at this stage.